humdrum-tools/vhv-documentation/interface/toolbar/index.md

 </td>
 <td>

-	This button will erase the contents of the text editor.
-If you click on this by accident, clicking again on the button will restore the contents that you erased.
+	<span class="summary-icon">Erase contents of text editor.</span>

+	If you click on this accidentally, click again to restore the contents just erased.

 </td>
 </tr>

 <tr><td>
 <div class="toolbar">